John Walker brand tuning forks for science, engineering, music & medicine.

 A tuning fork, by definition, produces a nearly pure note that can be used for tuning musical instruments, voice training, physics teaching or calibration.
 A tuning fork that produces "rich overtones" is not a tuning fork, it is a musical instrument.

-All John Walker tuning forks are triple tuned; with a proprietary resonance technique & then checked by a frequency counter.
+All John Walker tuning forks are triple tuned; with a proprietary resonance technique and then checked by a frequency counter.

 Why?
-Because, each fork is milled from a single piece of steel, heat treated & filed.
-Each step can alter the fork's performance slightly & this attention to detail ensures unparalled accuracy.
+Because, each fork is milled from a single piece of spring steel, heat treated and filed.
+Each of these steps can alter the fork's performance slightly and this attention to detail ensures unparallelled accuracy.

 Usage & Maintenance